-At Shoal, we seek an improved world as a result of tackling the most challenging problems.
+At Shoal, we dream of becoming an iconic company in systems thinking.
 This vision inspires us every day and drives our ambition as leaders in systems thinking.

 Systems thinking is at the heart of everything we do.